 Ang (Eppendorf): Leachables and extractables have recently been a big concern for single-use processes, especially those using polymer film bags.
 Even with the growing concern, suppliers are slow to explain how they are addressing it.
 One molecule identified by Amgen employee Matthew Hammond found bDtBPP to be detrimental to the growth of a number of strains of Chinese hamster ovary cell lines.

-Galliher (GE Healthcare Life Sciences): Some barriers to single-use bioreactor adoption include:
+Galliher (Cytiva): Some barriers to single-use bioreactor adoption include:

 • A much stronger dependence upon the vendor’s supply chain and the need to ensure that the vendor has as robust a supply chain as possible.